-- 1. To understand the origin of microbes and their contribution to life. - 2.
-To know the use of microscopes and sterilization techniques. - 3.
-To know the contributions of great scientists towards the growth of microbiology. - 4.
-To know the concepts and fundamentals of microbes.
+- To understand the origin of microbes and their contribution to life. - To know the use of microscopes and sterilization techniques. - To gain knowledge on the contributions of great scientists towards the growth of microbiology. - To know the concepts and fundamentals of microbes.